 Brainstorming compels people to assess or reassess an idea free of bias and challenge assumptions.
 It gives everyone the license to be honest, inquisitive and humble, encouraging debate, different viewpoints and conclusions based on facts and/or reason.

-If you have used social media analytics to uncover insights and hypothesis for empirical examination, brainstorming is an effective way to critically analyze, compare and contrast your findings against your competitors.
+If you have used social media analytics to uncover insights and hypotheses for empirical examination, brainstorming is an effective way to critically analyze, compare and contrast your findings against your competitors.
 Why did it work for them but not you?
 What did you do better?
 How outdated is a current ‘proven’ Twitter marketing tactic?

 From an overall organizational perspective, the value of standardized methods and best practices has dropped in today’s disruptive business environment.
 What worked previously may not work today.
 Savvy companies are critically assessing best practices in their industry to determine what is still relevant and where change must occur quickly.

 South African bank Capitec, for instance, saw that all consumer banks in the country were closing at 4 PM.
 They did the opposite by staying open past 4 PM so that people could visit after work hours.
-They also charged a standard fee for all transaction sizes and incorporated this change across their departments, budgeting and incentive systems.
-These actions helped the bank create competitive advantage, and their proactive critical thinking enabled them to change faster than the competition.
+They also charged a standard fee for all transaction sizes and incorporated this change across their departments, budgeting, and incentive systems.
+These actions helped the bank create a competitive advantage, and their proactive critical thinking enabled them to change faster than the competition.

 4. Brainstorming Helps Uncover Unexpected Solutions and Ideas